satakshideshmukh12/Sentiment-Analysis-and-Prediction-on-Amazon-Product-Reviews/README.md

 # Project Task: Part 4
 Applying LSTM:
 1. Use LSTM for the previous problem (use parameters of LSTM like top-word, embedding-length, Dropout, epochs, number of layers, etc.)
-Hint: Another variation of LSTM, GRU (Gated Recurrent Units) can be tried as well.
+ Another variation of LSTM, GRU (Gated Recurrent Units) can be tried as well.
 2. Compare the accuracy of neural nets with traditional ML based algorithms.
 3. Find the best setting of LSTM (Neural Net) and GRU that can best classify the reviews as positive, negative, and neutral.

 # Optional tasks Part 4

-Hint: Use techniques like Grid Search, Cross-Validation and Random Search Topic Modeling:
+ Use techniques like Grid Search, Cross-Validation and Random Search Topic Modeling:
 1. Cluster similar reviews.
 Note: Some reviews may talk about the device as a gift-option.
 Other reviews may be about product looks and some may highlight about its battery and performance.
 Try naming the clusters.
 2. Perform Topic modeling
-Hint: Use scikit-learn provided Latent Dirchlette Allocation (LDA) and Non-Negative Matrix Factorization (NMF).
+ Use scikit-learn provided Latent Dirchlette Allocation (LDA) and Non-Negative Matrix Factorization (NMF).